misaAle/SIG-AI-Spring2022/HackMercedVII/README.md

-# Welcome to the first SIG AI workshop of the semester!
+# Welcome to HackMerced VII Intro to ML workshop!
 ### Here, we'll go over a quick tutorial on setting up Jupyter notebook and working with a dataset.

 ## Anaconda